Costa Concordia disaster: Salvage

 By 20 February 2012, the tanks in the forward part of the ship, which had held about two-thirds of the fuel, had been emptied, but the following day defuelling was suspended because of poor weather conditions.
 On 3 March 2012, salvage workers cut a hole in the ship for access to the engine room, the location of the remaining fuel.
 On the morning of 12 March, defuelling operations resumed and were completed on 24 March.

 With defuelling complete, removal of the wreck began.
 On 3 February, Franco Gabrielli, the head of the Civil Protection Authority, told a meeting of residents of Giglio that the ship would be "refloated and removed whole" and not cut up for scrap on site.
 The CEO of Costa stated that after the breaches in the hull were sealed, the ship could be refloated, with difficulty, by giant inflatable buoys and then towed away.
 The company invited 10 firms to bid for the contract to salvage the ship.
 Six bids were submitted in early March and the proposed removal plans were assessed jointly with the Civil Protection Scientific Committee.
 The salvage operation was expected to commence in the middle of May.
 The operation, one of the largest ever ventured, was predicted to take from 7 to 10 months, depending on weather and sea conditions.

 By 12 April 2012, Costa Crociere had two consortia in mind: Smit and NERI, or Titan Salvage and Micoperi.
 On 21 April, it was announced that Florida-based marine salvage and wreck removal company Titan, with its partner company Micoperi, an Italian firm specialising in undersea engineering solutions, had been awarded the contract to refloat and tow Costa Concordia to a port on the Italian mainland.
 The salvage operation, using the port of Civitavecchia as its base was anticipated to begin in early May, take about 12 months and cost $300 million.
 Once in port, the ship would be dismantled and the materials sold as scrap.
-South African freelancer Nick Sloane was appointed as "salvage master" to lead the operation.
+Zambian freelancer Nick Sloane was appointed as "salvage master" to lead the operation.
 The salvage plan included the following operations: